Dysar/coding_challenge/README.md

 # Coding challenge

 I chose RESTful API.
 I added a UI as well.
-And you can configure the pack sizes without having to change the code as they are located in the `conf.json` configuration file.
+The user is able to get an overview the pack sizes, modify them and calculate the required amount of packs

 ## Build & Run